 …

-Upon reception of a TDD SSW Ack frame with End of Training subfield equal to 1 during an unscheduled TDD beamforming, the responder shall be ready to receive an Announce frame from the initiator at the time offset indicated by equation (5).
-The responder shall then, at the time offset indicated by equation (6), transmit to the initiator an Announce frame containing a TDD Route element listing the ordered pairs of TX sector IDs and decoded TX sector IDs obtained from the TDD beamforming training with the initiator.
-In scheduled TDD beamforming, the exchange of Announce frames takes place during TDD slots indicated by the TDD Slot Schedule element sent to the responder.
+In the unscheduled TDD beamforming procedure, upon reception of a TDD SSW Ack frame with End of Training subfield equal to 1, the responder shall be ready to receive an Announce frame from the initiator at the time offset indicated by Equation (5).
+The responder shall then, at the time offset indicated by Equation (6), transmit an Announce or (Re)Association Request frame that includes a TDD Route element listing the ordered pairs of transmit sectors and decoded receive sectors obtained during the TDD beamforming training with the initiator.
+If necessary, the responder shall transmit additional frames at the periodic transmit opportunities following the time offset indicated by Equation (6), and shall be ready to receive additional frames at the periodic opportunities following the offset indicated by Equation (5).

+In the scheduled TDD beamforming procedure, the responder shall send TDD SSW Feedback frames during BF TDD slots assigned to transmit from the responder to the initiator.
+The exchange of TDD Route elements takes place during Basic or Data TDD slots available to the initiator and the responder after completion of the TDD beamforming training.

 Editor: Change Section 10.42.11.4 as follows